gromoglasov/frame-differencing-object-tracking/README.md

 - icv_generate_reference_frame - generates a reference frame from a video input
 - icv_count_objects - counts the number of objects in each video frame, using the reference frame computed from a video stream

-The project is using written in Python 3.6.
+The project is using Python 3.6.

 ## List of Dependencies: